 12 years old, 1980s, ac/dc, american idol, cheap trick, classic malts of scotland, cragganmore, dalwhinnie, david lee roth, glenkinchie, grunge, iggy pop, jc penney, jennifer lopez, just say no, justin bieber, lagavulin, lutheran, michael jackson, milli vanilli, mullet, nancy reagan, nirvana, oban, parachute pants, pearl jam, pop culture, reo speedwagon, review, ronald reagan, sammy hagar, scotch, soundgarden, talisker, van halen, wake me up before you go go, wham, Whiskey, whisky

 I was born in 1972, but I am officially a child of the 1980s.
 I can speak with authority when I say that so many things were popular, but few were so because they were actually worth our attention.
 I mean, c’mon.
 Wham?
 Wake me up before you go-go?
-I’m going to go-go find my “Back In Black” tape and let Angus comfort me during these dark times.
+I’m going to go-go find my “Back in Black” tape and let Angus comfort me during these dark times.

-The Cragganmore 12 year old edition, in particular, has a toughness to its nose.
-Next to a wine cooler or someone drinking a Zima, it may seem like an “Iron Maiden,” but by itself, it really is more of an early “AC/DC.”
-It sure ain’t “REO Speedwagon.”
-The scent is somewhat vegetal with a little sweetness.
+The Cragganmore 12, in particular, has a toughness to its nose.
+Next to a wine cooler or someone drinking a Zima, it may seem like an Iron Maiden, but by itself, it is more of an early AC/DC.
+It sure ain’t REO Speedwagon.
+The scent is somewhat vegetal, with a bit of sweetness.

-The palate has a little bite, but sells itself as classy and smooth, carrying the sweet vegetal taste.
-It’s more of a David Lee Roth” Van Halen” than a Sammy Hagar edition.
+The palate has a little bite but sells itself as classy and smooth, carrying the sweet vegetal taste.
+It’s more of a “David Lee Roth” Van Halen than a “Sammy Hagar” edition.